ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 ### Docker's terminology

-- **Image**: this is the term that Docker uses to describe the template from which live instances of containers will be created.
+- **Image**: this is the term that Docker uses to describe the template for the virtual hard disk contents (files and folders) from which live instances of containers will be created.
 The term "container image" may sometimes be used to emphasise that the "image" relates to software containers and not, say, the sense of an "image" when discussing cute kitten pictures (without loss of generality).
+  - If you are interested in more technical details, Docker actually creates images by combining together multiple **Layers**, although you can profitably use Docker without knowing much about layers.
+As a quick summary, each layer is a given set of files and folders.
+The combination of layers essentially involves a set-wise union of the files and folders in the layers, except that there is also a way for upper layers to hide files from lower layers (which has the appearance of deleting those files).
+Layers facilitate efficient storage space use, by allowing container images to share and reuse sets of files and folders, while still allowing individual container images to have their own specific files and folders.
 - **Container**: this is an instance of a lightweight virtual machine created by Docker from a (container) image.
 - **Hub**: the Docker hub is a storage resource and associated website where a vast collection of preexisting container images are documented, and are made available for your use.